Francesco16p/SMA/CushingLogistic.md

 ## Gaussian expectation propagation

-As a last approximation, we consider Gaussian expectation propagation.
-This approximation can be obtained using the Julia GaussianEP package (Barthelmé, 2024) downloadable at https://github.com/dahtah/GaussianEP.jl .
-The following Julia code loads the quantities required for the approximation, obtains an estimate of the mean and the covariance matrix, and finally saves them for use in the R environment.
+As a last approximation, we consider Gaussian expectation propagation (EP).
+This approximation can be obtained using the Julia GaussianEP package (Barthelmé, 2024) downloadable at https://github.com/dahtah/GaussianEP.jl.
+For this reason, the code below must be run in the Julia environment (which can be dowloaded at https://julialang.org/downloads/).
+In particular, open Julia and then run the following code to load the quantities required for the approximation, obtain an estimate of the mean and the covariance matrix of the Gaussian EP approximation, and finally save these quantities for use in the R environment.

 ```julia
 # Load needed packages